 Nutritional Value of Agar

-Agar is 80% fiber, contains no fat, no protein, and only a small amount of carbohydrates.
-Ten grams, or two tablespoons, of agar contains only three calories, derived from its small amount of carbohydrates.
+Agar is 80 percent fiber, contains no fat, no protein, and only a small amount of carbohydrates.
+Ten grams (2 tablespoons) of agar contains only 3 calories, derived from its small amount of carbohydrates.
 Due to agar's high levels of fiber, agar is sometimes used as a dietary aid to promote fullness or as a laxative.
 Agar also contains a small amount of iodine and other trace minerals.

 How to Use Agar

 Because of agar's high melting point, it must be dissolved in hot water before using.
 Typically, agar is added to a liquid and brought to a boil to ensure it is completely dissolved.
-Other ingredients can be added at that time, but the temperature of the mixture must remain above 50 degrees Celsius, or the mixture will instantly solidify.
+Other ingredients can be added at that time, but the temperature of the mixture must remain above 122 F (50 C), or the mixture will instantly solidify.

 Once all of the ingredients are added, the mixture can be poured into a mold and allowed to cool and solidify.
 No refrigeration is needed to solidify the mixture, but you may want to refrigerate for food safety reasons, depending on the ingredients used.

 The amount of agar needed will depend on the variety used.
 Agar flakes are not as dense as agar powder, and more will be needed to gel the same amount of fluid.
-One teaspoon of agar powder will thicken approximately one cup of liquid, whereas one tablespoon of agar flakes will be needed to thicken one cup of liquid.
+One teaspoon of agar powder will thicken approximately 1 cup of liquid, whereas 1 tablespoon of agar flakes will be needed to thicken 1 cup of liquid.
 Always refer to the package directions to get the exact ratio needed.

 Where to Purchase Agar

 Because agar is a popular vegetarian alternative to gelatin, it is commonly sold at health food stores.
 Larger grocery stores that have an adequate natural or health foods selection may also carry agar.
 Agar is also a common ingredient in many Asian desserts, so it can easily be found in Asian and other ethnic markets.
-Online vendors are another option for those who live in areas without a lot of grocery options.
+You can also buy agar from online vendors if that is more convenient.